David Samuels (writer): Magazines

 In the April 12, 2010 issue of The New Yorker, Samuels published an account of his contacts with the Pink Panthers, a group of jewel thieves from Serbia and Montenegro who have reportedly stolen watches and jewels worth an estimated $250 million.
-The article, entitled "The Pink Panthers," was an idiosyncratic travelogue which detailed the group's cinematic robberies against the backdrop of recent Balkan history.
+The article, entitled "The Pink Panthers", was an idiosyncratic travelogue which detailed the group's cinematic robberies against the backdrop of recent Balkan history.
 The style of the Panthers piece got Samuels a rebuke from Pietry Calcaterra–the chief of Interpol's Pink Panthers unit–who wrote a letter of complaint to The New Yorker saying, "The victim is not the man wielding the gun, however colourful his alleged derring-do.
 The victim in an armed robbery is the person lying on a shop floor with a gun pointed at his head."

-His immersive profile of White House speechwriter and deputy National Security advisor Ben Rhodes, published in the May 8, 2016 issue of The New York Times Magazine examined the use of traditional narrative techniques in the making and selling of American foreign policy in the age of social media.
-The article ignited a firestorm in the digital press, which was harshly criticized in the article by both Rhodes and Samuels, leading to an unusual response by Samuels to his critics in the pages of the Times titled "Through the Looking Glass With Ben Rhodes ."
+His immersive profile of White House speechwriter and Deputy National Security Advisor Ben Rhodes, published in the May 8, 2016 issue of The New York Times Magazine, examined the use of traditional narrative techniques in the making and selling of American foreign policy in the age of social media.
+The article ignited a firestorm in the digital press, which was harshly criticized in the article by both Rhodes and Samuels, leading to an unusual response by Samuels to his critics in the pages of the Times titled "Through the Looking Glass With Ben Rhodes".
 On August 20, 2019, Samuels published a highly personal account of an encounter with the musician Neil Young in The New York Times Magazine in which the writer described his youngest son's struggle with a sensory processing disorder.

-Books

-In the spring of 2008, Samuels published Only Love Can Break Your Heart—a collection of his journalism—along with The Runner: A True Account of the Amazing Lies and Fantastical Adventures of the Ivy League Impostor James Hogue.
-The latter was based on his 2001 profile of the university confidence man James Hogue, in The New Yorker.